-The Charter is the foundation of the entire Nordic Built and Nordic Built Cities programs and connects the two.
-It offers a platform for cooperation by providing a common set of fundamentally Nordic values.
+The Charter offers a platform for cooperation by providing a common set of fundamentally Nordic values connected to our built environment.
 The 10 principles represent the strengths and aspirations of the Nordic approach to make liveable, smart and sustainable cities and buildings.

 The idea behind creating the Charter is threefold: